erakai/Adventurer/docs/Tasks.md

 - make current scene a global variable ?
 - make render() in entity call like renderself() or something if its within viewport after updating draw pos
+- also make mouse_x/mouse_y generally accessible from input, give input access to camera and adjust to window as well